-WWII Aircraft Crashes At Connecticut Airport
+Fatalities Reported After WWII Aircraft Crashes At Connecticut Airport

 The plane belongs to the Collings Foundation, a nonprofit that provides educational programs about aviation history.
 The foundation has a touring exhibition of antique aircraft called the "Wings of Freedom Tour" featuring five WWII planes.

-The tour has recently offered opportunities for the public to fly for half-hour rides in the vintage aircraft.
+The tour recently offered opportunities for the public to fly for half-hour rides in the vintage aircraft.

 "Our thoughts and prayers are with those who were on that flight and we will be forever grateful to the heroic efforts of the first responders at Bradley," the foundation said in a statement.
 "The Collings Foundation flight team is fully cooperating with officials to determine the cause of the crash of the B-17 Flying Fortress and will comment further when details become known."